 For something so simple as a bowl of traditional porridge it can be difficult if you don't get the ratio of oats to liquid quite right.

-Some like their oats to be thick with almost all the liquid gone whereas a bowl of Scottish porridge is creamy, thick but still easily stirred!
+Some prefer their porridge to be thick, with almost all the liquid gone and the spoon standing up in the middle of the bowl!
+Whereas a bowl of Scottish porridge is creamy, thick but still easily stirred.

 There are two types of porridge that I make for my family on a regular basis.
-One type uses pinhead oatmeal or steel-cut oatmeal as its commonly known in the US.
+One type uses pinhead oatmeal/steel-cut oatmeal.
 The second type of porridge is prepared with rolled oats or old-fashioned/Scottish oats as its popularly termed in Scotland.

-Pinhead/steel-cut oatmeal is different from the usual porridge/quick cook/rolled oats, but both are usually found in the same aisle within supermarkets and grocery stores.
+Pinhead/steel-cut oatmeal is different from the usual rolled oat flakes, but both are usually found in the same aisle within supermarkets and grocery stores.